The Big Idea (1934 film): Production

-Like other shorts Healy and the Stooges filmed at MGM, stock footage was utilized to fill out the 20 minutes of time.
+Like other shorts Healy and the Stooges filmed at MGM, stock footage was utilized to fill out the 20 minutes.
 For The Big Idea, MGM used musical numbers edited out of the feature films Dancing Lady (1933), which ironically had a supporting role by Healy and a cameo by the Stooges, and Going Hollywood (1933).

 This is one of the last films and the fifth and final musical-comedy short subject in which the Three Stooges appeared with longtime partner Ted Healy.
 By the time of the release of The Big Idea, the Three Stooges had signed a new contract with Columbia Pictures to do a series of comedy short films without Healy, beginning with Woman Haters (1934).